-Visitors can usually enter and leave the UK any number of times while the visa is still valid (if a multi-entry visa).
+Visitors can usually enter and leave the UK any number of times while the visa is still valid (if a multiple-entry visa).

-They can only stay for up to six months on each visit or the date of leaving that they provided on the application form or on arrival, which ever is soonest.
+They can only stay for up to six months on each visit or on the date of leaving that they provided on the application form or on arrival, whichever is soonest.

 Biometric data collection

 All applicants are required to supply fingerscans and a digital photograph when applying for a UK visa.

 Applicants should enquire at their nearest Embassy for details.